UniversalDependencies/docs/_2016-09-05--06-prague/postags.md

 2. the reasons above do not seem strong enough to remove it;
 3. we are not going to have named entity annotation in UD v2.

+## Keep PART but minimize its usage

+We considered removing `PART` because it is a very small category, which is defined mostly negatively (it is particle if it is not anything else).
+We decided to keep it because
+1. we would have to take the current particles one-by-one in each language and decide where to put them;
+2. in some instances it would still be hard to find a suitable category;
+3. which may actually lead to creation of several new and even smaller categories.

+However, the lists of particles in individual languages should be reviewed anyways.
+Language-specific documentation must list all particles in the language, and ideally also explain why they are particles.

+Note that the current guidelines say that [en] _not_, [de] _nicht_ etc. are negative particles (but negative determiners like _no_, or negative auxiliary verbs like [cs] _není_ are not particles).
+This is the only positive part of the current `PART` definition at the language-universal level, because such words were traditionally tagged as adverbs in some languages, and they could be adverbs in the other languages too, had we decided to remove `PART`.

+## Remove AUX

+For justification see below.

+Removing the tag means changing it to `VERB` in data, removing all the `AUX` pages from the documentation, and also remove references to it from other parts of the documentation (probably from `VERB`, `aux` and `auxpass`; quite likely also from elsewhere).

+(NB: If this proposal is not approved by the core group, we should consider re-classifying copula verbs as auxiliaries.)

 ## Borderline between categories

 We should move away from completely functional guidelines for part-of-speech tags that make the tag completely predictable from the syntactic function.